-We have audited the consolidated financial statements of Morgan Stanley Bank, N.A. (the "Bank"), which comprise the consolidated balance sheets as of December 31, 2023 and 2022, and the related consolidated income statements, comprehensive income statements, cash flow statements, and statements of changes in shareholder's equity for the years then ended, and the related notes to the consolidated financial statements (collectively referred to as the "financial statements").
+We have audited the consolidated financial statements of Morgan Stanley Bank, N.A. and subsidiaries (the "Bank"), which comprise the consolidated balance sheets as of December 31, 2024 and 2023, and the related consolidated income statements, comprehensive income statements, cash flow statements, and statements of changes in shareholder's equity for the years then ended, and the related notes to the consolidated financial statements (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as of December 31, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as of December 31, 2024 and 2023, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-We have also audited, in accordance with auditing standards generally accepted in the United States of America (GAAS), the Bank's internal control over financial reporting as of December 31, 2023, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission relevant to internal reporting objectives for the express purpose of meeting the regulatory requirements of Section 112 of FDICIA and our report dated March 7, 2024 expressed an unmodified opinion on the Bank's internal control over financial reporting.
+We have also audited, in accordance with auditing standards generally accepted in the United States of America (GAAS), the Bank's internal control over financial reporting as of December 31, 2024, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission relevant to internal reporting objectives for the express purpose of meeting the regulatory requirements of Section 112 of the Federal Deposit Insurance Corporation Improvement Act (FDICIA) and our report dated March 4, 2025 expressed an unmodified opinion on the Bank's internal control over financial reporting.